Denver Broncos vs. Detroit Lions NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - In Denver's 12 games this year, it has six wins against the spread.

-- This season, the Broncos won ATS in their only game as a favorite of 8 points or more.
+- The Broncos covered the spread in their only game when favored by 7.5 points or more.

-- Denver's games this year have gone over the total in just two out of 12 opportunities (16.7%).
+- Denver's games this year have gone over the total in only two out of 12 opportunities (16.7%).

-- When Denver puts up more than 26.3 points, it is 3-0 against the spread and 3-0 overall.
+- Denver is 3-0 against the spread and 3-0 overall this season when the team puts up more than 26.3 points.

-- Denver is 3-2 against the spread and 3-2 overall when the team churns out more than 380.9 yards.
+- In games that Denver amasses over 380.9 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year, the Broncos have turned the ball over 15 times, one more than the Lions' takeaways (14).
+- The Broncos have turned the ball over 15 times this season, one more turnover than the Lions have forced (14).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Lions.